bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 While practice of an explicit MSL task leads to substantial within-session execution improvements, there is now ample evidence indicating that between-session maintenance and even increases in performance can be observed after a night of sleep [@landry_effects_2016;@nettersheim_role_2015], while performance tends to decay during an equal period of wake [@brawn_consolidating_2010;@nettersheim_role_2015;@landry_effects_2016].
 Therefore, it is thought that sleep favors reprocessing of the motor memory trace, thus promoting its consolidation for long-term skill proficiency [see @king_sleeping_2017 for a recent in-depth review].

-Functional magnetic resonance imaging (fMRI) studies using General-Linear-Model (GLM) contrasts have indicated that the MSL is associated with the recruitment of an extended network of cerebral [@hardwick_quantitative_2013], cerebellar and spinal regions [@vahdat_simultaneous_2015], whose contributions differentiate as learning progresses [@dayan_neuroplasticity_2011;@doyon_current_2018].
+Functional magnetic resonance imaging (fMRI) studies using General-Linear-Model (GLM) contrasts of activation have indicated that the MSL is associated with the recruitment of an extended network of cerebral [@hardwick_quantitative_2013], cerebellar and spinal regions [@vahdat_simultaneous_2015], whose contributions differentiate as learning progresses [@dayan_neuroplasticity_2011;@doyon_current_2018].
 In fact, critical plastic changes [@ungerleider_imaging_2002;@doyon_reorganization_2005] are known to occur within the initial training session, as well as during the offline consolidation phase, the latter being characterized by a functional "reorganization" of the nervous system structures supporting this type of procedural memory function [@rasch_reactivation_2008;@born_system_2012;@albouy_hippocampus_2013;@dudai_consolidation_2015;@bassett_learning-induced_2015;@fogel_reactivation_2017;@vahdat_network-wide_2017].
 More specifically, MSL practice is known to activate a cortical, associative striatal and cerebellar motor network which is assisted by the hippocampus at the beginning of the fast-learning phase [@albouy_hippocampus_2013].
 When approaching asymptotic behavioral performance after more extended practice,  however, activity within the hippocampus decreases while activity within the sensorimotor striatum and cerebellar nuclei increases [@doyon_experience-dependent_2002], both effects conveying the transition to the slow-learning phase.